Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 Want some of my new ["Real Bitcoin Fam"](https://www.realbitcoinfam.com/) XRBF tokens?
 It’s easy and fun!

 1. Join [my Telegram group](https://t.me/Panmoni/315).
-2. Post a few words about what you want to build with Cash Tokens and your BCH address (ideally the token-aware one.)
+2. Post a few words about what you want to build with CashTokens and your BCH address (ideally the token-aware one.)
 3. I will send you **10 XRBF** tokens!
 4. Bonus!
-Share the link to your new Cash Tokens fungible token on [explorer.salemkode.com](https://explorer.salemkode.com/) and I will give you up to **100 XRBF**!
+Share the link to your new CashTokens fungible token on [explorer.salemkode.com](https://explorer.salemkode.com/) and I will give you up to **100 XRBF**!

 ## Coming Soon